briankarlsayen/job-scrapper/README.md

 [x] lk scroll loading
 --- [x] fix unreliable modal clicker, if not clicked stop operation
 --- [x] apply to main file
-[ ] get all ul,li, and strings with bullet points for requirements [ ] automatic running: by my pc or raspi
+[x] get all ul,li, and strings with bullet points for requirements [x] automatic running: by my pc or raspi
---- [ ] run headless
+--- [x] run headless
---- [ ] dockerize run
---- [ ] job docker run
+--- [ ] if cron time today has passed, run in at once (check anacron)

 TIPS: